myrual/bitcoin_stratum_controller_client/README.md

 init tcp, udp socket

+with each pool:
-send command to server
+  send command to server by network listen data from server by network

+  pool can be deactive at any time.

+with rig

+send data to rig by i2c/spi/uart
+    command
+    mining data

-listen data from server
+receive data from rig i2c/spi/uart
+    found nounce
+    status

 ## Todo
 0. Run a controller project with(FreeRTOS, Lwip, SSL(optional)).
 1. Understand Cgminer function.